Silencing the Inner Critic: 4 Tips for Overcoming Your Own Worst Enemy

 "No one understands me."

-"I am not ever going to get better."
+"I am never going to get better."

 "Same sh%t, different day."